Here you can find answers for frequently asked questions. If you can’t find the answer below, send your question via email:

 Are you prepared for the exceptional situation caused by the coronavirus in the Conferment Ceremony arrangements?

 The Conferment Committee follows the situation actively together with the faculty, and we take the situation into account in the event arrangements.
-If the Conferment Ceremony cannot be organized in spring 2021 due to the prevailing situation, the event will be postponed by one year.

 Who can be conferred in the Conferment Ceremony?

 Any person holding a Master’s or a Doctor’s degree from the Faculty of Social Sciences at the University of Helsinki can participate in the Conferment Ceremony as a promovendus (person to be conferred), provided he or she hasn’t been conferred in an earlier conferment ceremony.
 Previously conferred Masters and Doctors may take part in some of the events of the Conferment Ceremony if they wish so, see below.

 I have already participated the Conferment Ceremony once.
 Can I participate again?

 It is only possible to take part in the Conferment Ceremony once per degree.
 An academic rank can only be conferred once.
 Nevertheless, you can participate in some of the Conferment Ceremony events.
 For more details, see the answer for the question “I was already conferred in a previous Conferment Ceremony, but I would like to participate again.
 Is this possible?”

 I estimate that I am a Jubilee Master or Doctor.
 How can I participate in 2022?

 As a Jubilee Master or Doctor, you are most welcome to participate in all events of the Conferment Ceremony!
 We will send out personal invitations to all Masters and Doctors conferred in the ceremony of 1971.
 In this spring’s Conferment Ceremony, the ones conferred 50 years ago will be granted the honorary title of Jubilee Master or Jubilee Doctor.